 The senior exercise is designed to provide majors with the opportunity to explore central themes in sociology and articulate their general understanding of the discipline.

-Understanding that serious life issues may arise that prevent you from attending the forums, should you be absent, we will ask you for an official notice from the Dean of Students, the Dean of Academic Advising, or a college physician.
-Because you must complete the portion of the exercise, you will be asked to write a five-page paper on the topic of the forum you missed for faculty evaluation.
-You will still be eligible for distinction at the final evaluation of your performance on the exercise.
+Understanding that serious life issues may arise that prevent a student from attending the forums, should a student be absent, we will ask for an official notice from the Dean of Students, the Dean of Academic Advising, or a college physician.
+Because one must complete the portion of the exercise, the student will be asked to write a five-page paper on the topic of the forum missed for faculty evaluation.
+The student will still be eligible for distinction at the final evaluation of her or his performance on the exercise.

 No later than January 31, senior majors will submit to the faculty four questions for an oral examination constituting the senior exercise.
 The format of these questions can vary, but they must conform to the following general guidelines:

 • Questions must be sociological in character, i.e., they must excite a sociological imagination.